Overview

 Representative Matters

 - Successfully prevented the CFTC from enjoining a Chicago trader and his trading firm in a "spoofing" and market manipulation case.
 (CFTC v.
-Igor B. Oystacher and 3Red Trading, LLC, 15-c-9196, N.D.
+Igor B. Oystacher and 3Red Trading, LLC, 15-cv-9196, N.D.
 Illinois).

 - Conducted an internal investigation for a Chicago professional sports team into alleged sexual misconduct by staff coach.

-- Successfully represented a New York talent agency in a high-profile DOJ criminal antitrust probe.
+- Successfully prevented New York talent from indictment in high-profile DOJ criminal antitrust probe.

 - Successfully represented lender in Park Lane Hotel DOJ asset forfeiture case.
 (United States v.
 Park Lane Hotel, 16-cv-05370, C.D.
 California).